 Types of interactions we might want to predict could include:

 - Product recommendations for ecommerce

 - For advertising technology – serving the ad that the user is likely to engage with at the right time

-While the technology considerations are very similar for all of these situations (as well as others such as predictive maintenance for IoT), for the purposes of this article we’ll be focusing on the online advertising example.
+While the technology considerations are very similar for all of these situations (as well as others, such as predictive maintenance for IoT), for the purposes of this article we’ll focus on the online advertising example.

 Breaking down the online advertising use case

-In this scenario we have real time stream of events that represents the data we have about a user’s previous interactions with apps or advertisements.
-Each event arrives with a user ID a campaign ID, which tells us which ad we showed to that user.
+In this scenario we have a real-time stream of events that represents the data we have about a user’s previous interactions with apps or advertisements.
+Each event arrives with a user ID and a campaign ID, which tells us which ad we showed to that user.